ictr/covid19-outbreak-simulator/docs/_docs/plugins.md

 optional arguments:
-  -h, --help            show this help message and exit --start START         Start time.
-Default to 0 no parameter is defined so
+  -h, --help            show this help message and exit --disable             Disable the plugin if this parameter is specified.
+  --start START         Start time.
+Default to 0 no parameter is defined
-                        the plugin will be called once at the beginning.
+                        so the plugin will be called once at the beginning.
   --end END             End time, default to none, meaning there is no end
                         time.
   --at AT [AT ...]
 Specific time at which the plugin is applied.
-  --interval INTERVAL   Interval at which plugin is applied, it will assume a
+  --interval INTERVAL   Interval at which plugin is applied, it will
-                        0 starting time if --start is left unspecified.
+                        assume a 0 starting time if --start is left unspecified.
   --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
                         Events that triggers this plug in.
-  --proportion PROPORTION
+  --proportion [PROPORTION [PROPORTION ...]]
-                        Proportion of active cases to quarantine.
+                        Proportion of individuals or active cases
+                        (parameter --who) to quarantine.
 Default to all, but can be set to a lower value to indicate incomplete quarantine.
 This option does not apply to cases when IDs are explicitly specified.
+                        Multipliers are allowed to specify proportions for each subpopulation.
+  --target {infected,all}
+                        Who to quarantine, which can be "infected" (default) which are people who are currently infected and not recovered, and "all" which are all people specified.
   --duration DURATION   Days of quarantine
 ```